Make a DIY Christmas Tree Shelf from free plans from Ana White! The wooden Christmas tree shelf is a fun and quick project for any DIYer.

 I’m just impatient and wanted it to go quicker, plus I knew I wouldn’t have anything heavy on my Christmas tree shelf!

 For the very top, I put it on the floor so I could get a better angle to nail them together.

-Here it is all put together!
+Here is the wooden Christmas tree with shelves all put together!
 Fill in the holes with wood filler and let everything dry (I left it overnight).

 Painting the Wood Shelving Unit

 Sand the whole thing once it’s dry.
 I used my orbital sander for most of it and then hand sanded the inner edges.

 I wanted my tree green and I knew I would distress it some, so I added dark walnut stain just to the edges.
 I just applied it with a foam brush and wiped it off with a rag.